redpesk-core/afb-cmake-modules/README.md

 ### Include customs templated scripts

-As well as for additionnals cmake files you can include your own templated scripts that will be passed to cmake command `configure_file`.
+As well as for additional cmake files you can include your own templated scripts that will be passed to cmake command `configure_file`.

 Just create your own script to the following directories: